Trump Uses National 20-Week Abortion Ban As A Rallying Cry For The Midterm Election

 Only 1.3% of all abortions in the United States take place after 20 weeks of gestation, according to a 2009 report by the Centers for Disease Control and Prevention.
 But the reasons why women seek the procedure at that stage of a pregnancy can be complex and most medical professionals say politicians shouldn't have a say on whether women should have an abortion at that point.

-While telling his supporters to vote out these senators in November, Trump also brought a familiar false claim: That fetuses feel pain at 20 weeks.
+While telling his supporters to vote out these senators in November, Trump also brought a familiar false claim: That foetuses feel pain at 20 weeks.

 Advertisement